-On this day in 1764, the British Parliament expels John Wilkes from its ranks for his reputedly libelous, seditious and pornographic writings.
+On January 19, 1764, the British Parliament expels John Wilkes from its ranks for his reputedly libelous, seditious and pornographic writings.
 Over the next 12 years, Wilkes’ name became a byword for Parliamentary oppression both in Britain and in Britain’s North American colonies.

 In 1764, Wilkes moved to France, just as Grenville’s Sugar Act was rankling colonists.
 He returned to Britain in 1768, as opposition to the Townshend Acts, which taxed British imports to the American colonies, including tea and paper, raged.
 Upon his return, Wilkes managed to simultaneously win re-election to Parliament and serve a prison term, but Parliament refused to allow him to take his seat despite three electoral victories, giving the position to the loser.
 Soldiers killed six of his supporters and wounded 15 who had gathered in front of Wilkes’ prison to protest his plight.

-Colonial protestors across the pond quickly joined the rallying cries of Wilkes and liberty!
-In Boston, colonists devised a Wilkite Apostle’s Creed and, in South Carolina, the assembly sent money for Wilkes’ legal defense fund.
+In Boston, colonists devised a Wilkite Apostles' Creed and, in South Carolina, the assembly sent money for Wilkes’ legal defense fund.